Visiting a church can be intimidating

 Our purpose in assembling is to praise God as a family and encourage one another.
 Our assembly opens with acknowledging prayer requests, upcoming events and concludes with a prayer.
 As a unified body we sing songs of praise to God.

 Our music is a cappella, without the accompaniment of instruments.

 After a few songs we observe the “Lord’s Supper”, a weekly memorial initiated by Jesus.
 At this time we focus on the incredible sacrifice Jesus made to cleanse our sin.
 We participate in this weekly memorial because of the teachings of the Bible and the examples set by the first century church.
-Plates of unleavened bread are distributed, this bread symbolizing the sacrificed body of Jesus.
-Every Christian is given an opportunity to partake of this emblem.
-Following this, cups of “wine” grape juice, representing the BLOOD sacrifice at the crucifixion of Jesus, are passed among the people for their participation.
+Plates of unleavened bread and cups of “wine” (grape juice) are distributed.
+The bread symbolizes the sacrificed body of Jesus and the wine represents the BLOOD sacrificed at the crucifixion of Jesus.
+Every Christian is given an opportunity to partake of these emblems.

 This memorial focuses our attention on the death, burial, and the resurrection of Jesus and serves as a constant reminder of GOD’S incredible love for each one of us, and reminds us of the love God shows each of us.

 Immediately following the Lord’s Supper, an opportunity is presented for the members of this congregation to contribute financially through free will offerings.
 Guests are not expected to make a contribution but are welcome to participate in this opportunity.